-Plus, we are making keto-friendly deviled eggs which means that they will be helpful in reducing hunger and promoting weight loss.
+Plus, we are making keto-friendly deviled eggs which means that they will be helpful for those following a keto diet in reducing hunger and promoting weight loss.
 Eggs and avocado make it very obvious that we will be loaded up on proteins, vitamins, and healthy fats.

 Our secret to the best stuffed eggs recipe is in creating low calorie deviled eggs with paprika, chives, garlic powder, lemon juice, and of course avocado!

 The history of stuffed eggs traces back to the Ancient Roman Empire, where boiled eggs were served with spicy sauces as an appetizer.
 The course of their meals was defined with a saying “ab ova usque ad mala” – “from eggs to apples”.

 Only around the 18th and 19th centuries, we got the word “deviling” to describe the process of making spiced food.
 Spicy deviled eggs were also known as mimosa eggs, stuffed eggs, Russian eggs, dressed eggs, or salad eggs to avoid any unholy association.

 You can make stuffed eggs with loads of variations.
 We’ve made sure to create one of the healthiest possible versions of vegetarian deviled eggs without mayo or dairy.

 Eggs have been enjoyed by people for a very long time.
 There is even archeological evidence that they have been consumed since the Neolithic period.